-- ·Be at the bus stop 5 minutes before the scheduled pickup time

-- ·Be courteous no profane language
+- Be courteous no profane language

-- No smoking/vaping/tobacco/ eating/drinking
+- No smoking, eating, or drinking

-- ·Keep the bus clean and neat
+- Keep the bus clean and neat

-- ·Cooperate with the bus driver
+- Cooperate with the bus driver

-- ·Stay in your seat- driver may assign seats
+- Stay in your seat- bus driver may assign seats

+- Do not stick anything outside the bus

+- If you damage it you will pay to repair it

+- Be at the bus stop 5 minutes before the scheduled pickup time

-- Do not stick anything outside the bus - ·If you damage it you will pay to repair it - ·You must remain on school grounds after you get off the bus at school
+- You must remain on school grounds after you get off the bus at school

-G. Engage in any form of academic misconduct.
-Examples of academic misconduct include but not limited to:

-- 1) Plagiarism The use or close imitation of the language and ideas of another author and representation of them as one's own original work.
-This includes copying from electronic sources on the internet or purchasing work that is not your own, even with minor alterations.

-- 2) Cheating

-- 3) Copying

-- 4) Altering records

-- 5) Assisting another student in any of the above actions.
+- G. Engage in any form of academic misconduct.
+Examples of academic misconduct include but not limited to: - 1) Plagiarism The use or close imitation of the language and ideas of another author and representation of them as one's own original work.
+This includes copying from electronic sources (from the World Wide Web), even with minor alterations. - 2) Cheating - 3) Copying - 4) Altering records - 5) Assisting another student in any of the above actions.